amanat-mahmud/Sales_Performance_Analysis/README.md

 6. Maintain success of non-discounted products while adjusting strategies for other items.
 7. Enhance performance of other shipping modes to balance reliance on Standard class.

-## Project Structure
-[Add information about project structure, files, and directories]

 ## Installation and Usage
 - Microsoft Excel